CrowdStrike/terraform-provider-crowdstrike/docs/resources/cloud_aws_account.md

 - `iam_role_name` (String) The name of the AWS IAM role used to access this AWS account
 - `intermediate_role_arn` (String) The ARN of the intermediate role used to assume the AWS IAM role
 - `is_organization_management_account` (Boolean) Indicates whether this is the management account (formerly known as the root account) of an AWS Organization
+- `vulnerability_scanning_role_arn` (String) The ARN of the IAM role to be used by CrowdStrike Vulnerability Scanning
+- `vulnerability_scanning_role_name` (String) The name of the IAM role to be used by CrowdStrike Vulnerability Scanning

 <a id="nestedatt--asset_inventory"></a>
 ### Nested Schema for `asset_inventory`